artlooklearn.com

 Sketch in a circle for the sphere or ball shape, drawing lightly.
 Sketch in an ellipse at the base of the circle for the shadow.
 Then shade it in to make it appear 3 dimensional.

-Why should I learn how to draw a sphere?
+Why should you learn how to draw a sphere?

 Drawings and paintings of spheres with watercolor paints, paint brushes and drawing pencil